 But as far as technical skills are really important, they don't guarantee the success.
 Like someone said the other day: "85% of your (...) success is due to your personality and ability to communicate, negotiate and lead.
 Shockingly, only 15% is due to technical knowledge.".
 So over the last few years I've been mainly working on my soft skills.
-And yes, they have really changed the way I work and deal with people.
-Great communication is crucial and this is where I pay my most of my attention to.
-Especially now, working as a consultant, I can really feel that it does matter.
+They have really changed the way I work and deal with people.
+Great communication is crucial and this is where I pay most of my attention to.

 Anyway, my open, direct and honest personality style is not for everyone.
 Some people do not accept it but we don't have to be friends and struggle with each other.
-So here is a list of my thoughts, beliefs and also expectations of other people that I like to work with.
+So here is a list of my thoughts, beliefs and also expectations of other people (including myself) that I like to work with.
 The list allows to learn more about me before we start working together.
-If you don't like any of them, don't waste your time and go on.
+If you don't agree with some of them, don't waste your time and go on.

 - I have great attention to detail.
-I don't accept laziness and poor quality so I will give a list of changes to be made if you give me something unpolished.
+I don't accept laziness and poor quality so I will give a list of changes to be made if you give me something unpolished to sign off.

 - Talk to me.
 Notify about issues quickly.
 And be honest.
 I don't accept talking behind anyone's back or sweeping problems under the carpet.
 Always keep high-quality communication.

 - Respect me, my time and my commitments.
 I'll respect yours.
-So when we plan a meeting, it suits all of us.
+So when we plan a meeting, it must suit all of us.
 We are punctual and we finish in time.
 If you are going to be late, notify me as soon as possible.